 Four, you can customize the delivery window.
 Instacart lets you choose the time your groceries arrive, even a fair distance into the future.
 More on this below.

 Five, there is an “Express” Membership.
 This membership, in our area at least, has free delivery and $3 instant cash back on all same-day orders.
-It runs $99 a year.
+At the time of this post, the price ran $99 a year.
 Fair warning: expect a lot of suggestive sell for Express membership throughout the online transaction, and even afterward, as Instacart really wants you to sign up for this.
 We were invited to join during the checkout process and right after the checkout process (with the lure of a credit), to say nothing of the steady diet of emails we’ve received.

 A big reason for shopping at Aldi is the low prices, but shopping at Aldi through Instacart introduces a number of additional costs.
 They include:

 Potentially higher product prices.
 Many products are priced a little higher than we see in store, although not all.
 We noticed a difference between what we pay in-store for a product.
 For example, we paid $2.79 for Happy Farms String Cheese at the store, but on Instacart it was $3.09.
 In other cases, the cost was smaller — eggs were only a difference of 4 cents a dozen — while in still other cases, like shredded mozzarella, the prices were identical.
 So it varies.

 A delivery fee.
 Delivery fees can vary depending on 1) the time of day, 2) whether it’s a busy time (i.e. Saturday morning), and 3) how much you spend.
 In our area, fees go down considerably when the purchase is $35 or more; whereas a $10 purchase can run a delivery fee of $7.99 or higher, a purchase of $35 or more is as low as $1.99.